quantumlib/Stim/doc/usage_command_line.md

     Specifies a measurement noise level.

     Defaults to 0 when not specified.
-    Must be a number between 0 and 1.
+    Must be a probability (a number between 0 and 1).

-    Adds an `X_ERROR(p)` before `M` (`MZ`) and `MY` operations, and a `Z_ERROR(p)` before `MX` operations.
-    When set to 0, the noise operations are not inserted.
+    Adds an `X_ERROR(p)` before `M` and `MY` operations, and a `Z_ERROR(p)` before `MX` operations.
+When set to 0 or not set, these noise operations are not inserted at all.

 - <a name="--before_round_data_depolarization"></a>**`--before_round_data_depolarization`**
-    Specifies a phenomenological noise level.
+    Specifies a quantum phenomenological noise level.

     Defaults to 0 when not specified.
-    Must be a number between 0 and 1.
+    Must be a probability (a number between 0 and 1).

     Adds a `DEPOLARIZE1(p)` operation to each data qubit at the start of each round of stabilizer measurements.
-    When set to 0, the noise operations are not inserted.
+When set to 0 or not set, these noise operations are not inserted at all.

 - <a name="--block_decompose_from_introducing_remnant_edges"></a>**`--block_decompose_from_introducing_remnant_edges`**